By David Morrill

 Although you’ll find high-quality art in all parts of Ecuador, Quito, Cuenca, and Guayaquil probably offer the best concentration of galleries, exhibitions, and art festivals.
 Many galleries are located in tourist areas.

-Several contemporary Ecuadorian painters worth checking out are Oswaldo Viteri and Ana Isabel Bustamante in Quito and Ignacio Silva in Guayaquil.
-In Cuenca, Edgar Carrasco, known for his work with metal, has built the strongest international reputation but other artists, including Alejandro Beltran, Lanner Diaz and Ariel Dawi are also widely known.
+Several contemporary Ecuadorian artists worth checking out are Oswaldo Viteri and Ana Isabel Bustamante in Quito and Ignacio Silva in Guayaquil.
+In Cuenca, Edgar Carrasco, known for his work on copper, has built the strongest international reputation among local artists but others, including Alejandro Beltran, Ricardo Montesinos, Ariel Dawi and Alberto Soriano are also widely known.

-Eduardo Segovia and Eduardo Vega, both of Cuenca, are Ecuador’s most celebrated ceramicists and have exhibited in Europe as well as Latin America.
-Segovia was the subject of a popular European documentary four years ago, showcasing his spirited teaching methods with a group of Dutch sculptors.
+Eduardo Segovia and Eduardo Vega, both of Cuenca, are Ecuador’s most celebrated ceramicists and have exhibited in Europe as well as other Latin America countries.
+Segovia was the subject of a popular European documentary several years ago, showcasing his spirited teaching methods with a group of Dutch sculptors.

 For the collector of high-end crafts, Ecuador offers a similar treasure trove — and more bargains.
 Among the offerings are pottery, musical instruments, woodcarvings, jewelry, ceremonial masks, religious icons, and textiles.

 Small towns outside of Quito and Cuenca are fertile hunting grounds for the craft collector.
-In Otavalo, a two-hour drive north of Quito, you’ll find a variety of carved, ceramic, woven, and painted crafts.
+In Otavalo, an hour’s drive north of Quito, you’ll find a variety of carved, ceramic, woven, and painted crafts.
 Cotacachi, just outside of Otavalo, is known for its polychromed religious statuary that uses centuries-old finishing techniques.
-Farther north, around the central square of San Antonio de Ibarra, you’ll find dozens of shops specializing in museum-quality woodcarvings.
-Just south of the Colombian border, in the provinces of Imbabura and Carchi, the richly detailed ceramic masks made by descendants of African slaves are also attracting buyers.
+Farther north, around the central square of San Antonio de Ibarra, you’ll find shops selling museum-quality woodcarvings.
+Just south of the Colombian border, the richly detailed ceramic masks made by descendants of African slaves are also attracting international attention — and buyers.

 Cuenca and surrounding towns provide a mother lode of exceptional crafts.
 You’ll find metal and ceramic sculpture, hand-made dinnerware, and Panama hats in Cuenca; ikat fabric art in Gualaceao; silver and gold filigree sculpture and jewelry in Chordeleg; and ceramics and musical instruments in Sig Sig and San Bartolome.